GameBoy/gameboy.github.io/wiki/backlightmods.md

 edit 2022-11-09: Added (filled out placeholder) entry for Funnyplaying Laminated 3.0 IPS kit, added a few updates for Cloud Game Store GBC kits

 edit 2022-11-10: Corrected FP AGB 3.0 IPS link

+edit 2022-12-27: minor content revisions to the SP section to correct info on FP ITA and 3.0 IPS kits and to update quick ref chart